stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           - title: "Integrations"
             anchor: "concepts--integrations"
             content: |
               An integration is a data source.
-This can be a database, API, or other data application that Stitch replicates data from, such as Google Analytics or MySQL.
+This can be a database, API, file, or other data application that Stitch replicates data from, such as MySQL, Google Analytics, or Amazon S3.

-              During your free trial, you'll have access to all of Stitch's integrations.
+              During your free trial, all of Stitch's integrations are accessible.
 After the trial ends, some integrations - such as MongoDB or Salesforce - are only available if you select a paid plan.

               Refer to the [Integration]({{ site.baseurl }}/integrations) documentation for more info on each of Stitch's integrations, such as what data is available or what features are supported.